AHSAppDevTeam/Arcadia-High-Mobile-iOS/README.md

  - Afterwards, make sure you install [xcodegen](https://github.com/yonaskolb/XcodeGen/) by running this command in the terminal: `brew install xcodegen`.

+ - Now, go to our [Firebase console](https://console.firebase.google.com/) and download the `GoogleService-Info.plist` file from the iOS project.

+ - Place the `GoogleService-Info.plist` file inside `.../Arcadia-High-Mobile-iOS/AHS/AHS/`.

  - Next, run these commands in order:
 1. `cd .../Arcadia-High-Mobile-iOS/AHS/`
 2. `xcodegen` (this should generate a `.xcodeproj` file. **DO NOT OPEN IT**)